 Lisbon just fascinated me by luxurious shopping areas, cozy streets, magnificent temples, houses decorated with colorful tiles, green parks, and friendly people.

-So, what is worth seeing and doing in this city first of all (according to my personal experience):
+So, what is worth seeing and doing in Lisbon first of all (according to my personal experience):

 The second thing to do is to get to Lisbon’s highest point.
 The Castle of Saint George is visible from everywhere in Lisbon.
 There is a museum, where peacocks stroll through the gardens of the fortress, and on the observation deck, you can admire the panoramic views of Lisbon.